 - 1. "...consumers are ignoring traditional ads...advertisers have adopted the more is more approach...but the clutter is numbing consumers to all the messages." - 2.
-Advertising to "People," one of the 9P's, as in targeting, in a way that they're not expecting, to amuse potential consumers, and to be playful with the messages. - 3.
 Paid media: According to the agency TBWA/ Chiat Day, "Everything is media; media neutral; media passionate."
-"We're artists who use media to connect with people; invite them into the brands we work for and the products we sell." - 4.
+"We're artists who use media to connect with people; invite them into the brands we work for and the products we sell." - 3.
+Advertising to "People," one of my 9P's, as in targeting, in a way that they're not expecting, to amuse potential consumers, and to be playful with the messages. - 4.
 Different types of audiences, "People," in the 9P's of Marketing is a marketing term, while audience or media audience is an advertising or media term. - 5.
-As the number of these miscellaneous alternative ad efforts increases, there is a potential to lose the uniqueness associated with them.

-- 6. From a study by Media Behavior Institute: Think about this. - The media habits of media planners and buyers are different from average consumers.
+As the number of these miscellaneous alternative ad efforts increases, there is a potential to lose the uniqueness associated with them. - 6.
+It's been reported from a study by the Media Behavior Institute: Think about this. - The media habits of media planners and buyers are different from average consumers.
 "Industry pros have remarkably different personal media consumption habits than those they buy and plan for, potentially influencing the way they see the media world."
 It was reported that media pros spend 53% of their day interacting with email versus 20% for the general population.
 The media pros also spend 28% on the web versus 15% for average consumers.
-Plus, they are only half as likely as the average consumer to listen to radio and radio spots. - 7.
-What do you feel about McDonald's advertising on student report card jackets?
+Plus, they are only half as likely as the average consumer to listen to radio and radio spots.

+- 7. What do you feel about McDonald's advertising on student report card jackets?
 Really? - 8.
-"Word Play" campaign, it promoted the concept directly to employees.
-Bill Wyman, senior marketing manager for trademark Pepsi, calls "Invertising" (to be successful in the marketplace, company employees need to live and breathe the brand.
-Another example many companies including Google are targeting their own employees.
+Promoted directly to your own employees.
+It's been called "Invertising."
+Employees need to live and breathe the brand.
 I would put this practice under People, Presentation and Passion, under my 9P's of Marketing. - 9.
-As the ATM has become a ubiquitous presence throughout U.S. culture, its users have been recognized as a massive and fertile audience.
-Its screen has increasingly been exploited to broadcast ads and various sorts of third-party direct-sales product and service offers.
-But those campaigns for things such as postage stamps and movie tickets have also tended to slow down the machine that was originally designed to provide consumers with virtually instant access to their money on a 24/7 basis. - To outflank its competitors, JPMorgan Chase launched a campaign for its QuickChoice ATM service, which has eliminated ads and sales clutter in order to complete cash transactions in as little as 24 seconds.
-Smart? - Do you think JPMorgan Chase is correct -- that most consumers value speed over any other aspect of an ATM transaction?
-Or do you think the financial services company is making a mistake as it circumvents a potentially lucrative venue for reaching its audience of bank-account owners with relevant ads and direct sales offers? - 10.
-Are these off limit areas: Churches, US Flag, hospitals, body parts, National Monuments, Religious Ceremonies, Outer space?
+We can talk about how little you need an ATM.
+As the ATM became a ubiquitous presence throughout U.S. culture, its users had been recognized as a massive and fertile audience.
+Its screens were increasingly exploited to broadcast ads and various sorts of third-party direct-sales product and service offers.
+But those campaigns for things such as postage stamps and movie tickets are gone. - To outflank its competitors, JPMorgan Chase launched a campaign for its QuickChoice ATM service, which has eliminated ads and sales clutter in order to complete cash transactions in as little as 24 seconds.
+Smart, at the time. - 10.
+Are these off limit areas: Churches, US Flag, hospitals, body parts, National Monuments, Religious ceremonies, Outer space?
 Others? - 11.
-The City that said "No to Advertising:" São Paulo, the Clean City: The "Clean City" law passed by Mayor Gilberto Kassab stripped the Brazilian city of all advertising. - I first started following this nearly 18 years ago.
+The City that said "No to Advertising:" São Paulo, the Clean City: The "Clean City" law passed by Mayor Gilberto Kassab stripped the Brazilian city of all advertising. - I first started following this nearly 28 years ago.
 I have now been to 105 countries and I have never seen a city with more graffiti.
 This was in fall 2016. - For tourists, visitors and for citizens, the city started to allow graffiti art.
-That art can be defined in multiple ways. - After a period of zero tolerance, it is believed that advertising, albeit in a far more regulated form, will start to creep back into the city, either as a result of legal challenges, a change in administration, or compromises between media owners and the city.
-It has. - Already, the council had stated that it would like to see the introduction of approved street furniture such as bus stops, which may well carry ads. - As these will no doubt be for the major brands that can afford such lucrative positions, a more sterile, bland visual environment may replace the vibrant, if chaotic streets of the past. - Flyposters, hand-lettered signs and club flyers will remain banned while international ad campaigns for global brands on city-approved poster sites "may return."
+That art can be defined in multiple ways. - After a period of zero tolerance, it is believed that advertising, albeit in a far more regulated form, started to creep back into the city, either as a result of legal challenges, a change in administration, or compromises between media owners and the city. - Flyposters, hand-lettered signs and club flyers will remain banned while international ad campaigns for global brands on city-approved poster sites "may return."